Tornadoes of 1946: January 4–6

+The first day of a small but violent three-day tornado outbreak occurred in Texas, which killed 47 people and injuring at least 412 others.
+L. H. Seamon with the U.S. Weather Bureau, the predecessor of the National Weather Service, later stated this was the "most disastrous" tornado event of the year and the U.S. Weather Bureau also later stated in 1960 that January 4 had “outstanding tornadoes”.
+In Texas, a narrow F2 tornado passed near Decatur, derailing three train cars and causing injuries.
+Another tornado destroyed a farmhouse, resulting in additional injuries.
+Later that day, a powerful F3 tornado struck Clawson, destroying 30 homes and claiming three lives.
+The same storm system produced a devastating F4 tornado in Nacogdoches, where 80 homes were destroyed, 150 others damaged, and six fatalities occurred.
+The tornado continued into Appleby, causing further destruction and claiming three more lives.
+Near Peniel, a brief F2 tornado impacted over 100 buildings and injured 17 people.
+Simultaneously, an F4 tornado hit Anderson County, resulting in two fatalities and extensive damage.
+The tornado then struck the Southview community in Palestine, causing 13 deaths and numerous injuries.
+Minutes later, an F2 tornado struck the St. Paul—Shiloh area, destroying nine homes and claiming two lives.
+On January 5, a tornado caused minor property damage near Waynesboro.
+On January 6, an F4 tornado devastated Ashley and Chicot Counties in Arkansas, leveling homes and plantations, causing three deaths, and injuring 50 individuals.
+Additionally, two intense F3 tornadoes struck in Mississippi, resulting in multiple fatalities and injuries.

 January 8

 An F2 tornado struck near Port Arthur, Texas, where several homes and several small buildings were destroyed by the tornado, which had a path length of 2 mi.
 At least two homes were unroofed.

 February

 February 4 (United Kingdom)

 A tornado, rated F2/T4 by the European Severe Storms Laboratory struck Birmingham, England.
 It was noted that a damage survey was conducted by a “severe weather expert” with no further information given.

 February 13

 Early on February 13, an F3 tornado struck the eastern portion of Ardmore, in Oklahoma.
 The tornado killed one person, injured 15 others, destroyed 50 homes and damaged 1,700 other structures along a path of 4 mi.
 The damage was estimated up to $1.5 million (1946 USD).
 Later in the day, an F2 tornado struck a rural community east of Cedartown, Georgia.
 The tornado destroyed eight homes and unroofed five other homes, along its path of 4 mi with a maximum width of 50 yd.